rbcuenca/ros2turtlebot3/README.md

                 "ssid_name":
                      password: "ssid_password"
 ```

+Configuração do RaspBerry PI 4
+- Iniciar a RaspBerry com o sistema gravado no cartão
+    - Usuário: ubuntu
+    - Senha Padrão: ubuntu (ele pedirá para repetir a senha e escolher uma nova)

 - Desabilitar a atualização automática
     É interessante não permitir a atualização automática, então para desabilitar utilize o comando abaixo e altere o conteúdo como mostrado a seguir:

+Raspberry Pi 4 Configuration

+- Start the Raspberry Pi with the system recorded on the card
+    - Username: ubuntu
+    - Default Password: ubuntu (it will ask to repeat the password and choose a new one)
+- Disable automatic updates
+    It's advisable to disable automatic updates.
+To do so, use the command below and change the content as shown:
 ```
 sudo nano /etc/apt/apt.conf.d/20auto-upgrades
 ```